Ryukyo/google-scrape/README.md

 # google-scrape

-Scrape Google search results into CSV file
+Scrape Google search results into CSV file or scrape data directly from websites

 ## Setup

 1. `virtualenv -p python3.8 venv`
 2. `source vebv/bin/activate`
 3. `pip install -r requirements.txt`

+For scripts using Selenium, a version of Chromedriver matching your Chrome Browser version is required

 ## Run